This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-If you want a bit of kick to your beans, add some roasted jalapenos or a couple dashes of hot sauce.
+If you want a bit of kick to your smoked baked beans, add some roasted, chopped or diced jalapenos or a couple dashes of hot sauce.
 I cooked mine on a rack beneath some Tasso ham, which has a heavy dose of cayenne on it.
 All that spicy goodness dripped down into the beans giving them a really great kick.
 I made sure that the beans got hot enough that I didn’t have to worry if the ham drippings were fully cooked or not.
+Not everyone has tasso to put on the smoker at the same time as their beans, so reach for hot peppers or hot sauce instead!

 - Fire up your smoker for cooking at 250 F.